 Providence Saint John’s reputation for academically-based care guided by research and evidence-based medicine is due to the commitment to excellence by our physicians, nurses and caregivers.
 Our cancer surgeons care for patients in the Cancer Center and hold faculty positions at the Saint John’s Cancer Institute and other teaching institutions in the community.
 Nearly every core service line at Providence Saint John’s participates in research or clinical trials.

 Founded by the Sisters of Charity of Leavenworth, who in 2014 passed its sponsorship to Providence Health & Services, Providence Saint John’s is rooted in the Catholic health care tradition, which is devoted to providing leading-edge medicine with unwavering compassion and personalized care.
 In line with both its Catholic Mission and its responsibilities as a non-profit health care provider, Providence Saint John’s seeks to create healthier communities by investing in community benefit programs, with an emphasis on the poor and vulnerable.

 Through the dedication and collaborative efforts of the community, friends, patrons, physicians, nurses, staff and volunteers, Providence Saint John’s continues its world-class tradition established more than 70 years ago by providing breakthrough medicine in an environment of inspired healing.

 Providence Saint John's Health Center is committed providing compassionate, reliable and safe care.
 That’s why we continually implement quality initiatives that ensure our patients receive the absolute best care.
-Our quality dashboard shows ours progress on five quality measures.

 Our commitment to life-long health and wellbeing leads us to pursue the highest honors, awards and certifications.
 Our most recent achievements include: